AVR assembly language is very simple, with lots of instructions and the ability to use all 32 registers

 supply above 4.5V for bulk erase.
 This is quite easily done with protection diodes but it is often forgotten

-Later PIC18F microcontrollers, such as PIC18FxxJxx and PIC18FxxKxx are muh better for low voltage operation
+Later PIC18F microcontrollers, such as PIC18FxxJxx and PIC18FxxKxx and the latest PIC16F1xxx are much better for low voltage operation

 and J series only operate below 3.3V, so may be a better choice.
 AVR microcontrollers have also improved and the

 latest P (pico-power) variants such as ATmega328P are extremely low power.
 The very latest ATtiny1634 also has

 improved sleep modes to reduce power consumption when brownout is used, fairly vital with battery operated circuits.